Yulia Polyachikhina

 Yulia Sergeyevna Polyachikhina (Юлия Сергеевна Полячихина; born 6 February 2000) is a Russian model and beauty pageant titleholder who was crowned Miss Russia 2018.
-She represented Russia at the Miss Universe 2018 competition but did not place.
+She represented Russia at Miss Universe 2018 but did not place.

 Early life

 Polyachikhina was born in Cheboksary to Russian father Sergey Polyachikhin and Chuvash mother Olga Polyachikhina.
-She has one younger sister who is eleven years younger than her.
-Polyachikhina studies journalism at the Chuvash State University.
+Prior to becoming Miss Russia, Polyachikhina was studying journalism at the Chuvash State University.
 She has worked as a professional model in Paris and Osaka.

 Pageantry

-Polyachikhina began her pageantry career after placing as the first runner-up in Miss Chuvashia 2015.
-She returned to the competition the following year and was crowned Miss Chuvashia 2016.
-Afterwards, she represented Russia in Miss Globe 2016 and placed in the top ten.
-Polyachikhina later represented Chuvashia at the Miss Russia 2018 competition in Moscow.
+Polyachikhina began her pageantry career after competing in Miss Chuvashia 2015, where she was the first runner-up.
+She won the following year and was crowned Miss Chuvashia 2016.
+Afterwards, she represented Russia at Miss Globe 2016 and reached the top ten.
+Polyachikhina later represented Chuvashia at Miss Russia 2018 in Moscow.
 She went on to win the competition, succeeding Polina Popova of Sverdlovsk Oblast.
 Her runners-up were Violetta Tyurkina of Belgorod and Natalya Stroeva of Yakutia.
-As part of her winning prize, Polyachikhina was awarded a brand new car and ₽3 million.
-As Miss Russia, she represented Russia as a favorite expected to place in the top ten of Miss Universe 2018 competition, where she failed to place.
+As part of the winning prize, she received a brand new car and ₽3 million.
+As Miss Russia, she represented Russia at Miss Universe 2018, and was unplaced.

-Polyachikhina crowned Alina Sanko of Azov as her successor at the Miss Russia 2019 competition on 13 April 2019.
+Polyachikhina crowned Alina Sanko of Azov as her successor at Miss Russia 2019 on 13 April 2019.

-She is now married to Roustam Tariko and has 2 kids: Son Leo (2020) and Daughter Rosa (2021).